slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 Focus on what can you give that empowers others.

-It's not about what you know, it's about who trusts you to solve their problems.
+It’s not about what you know, it’s about who trusts you to solve their problems.
 Often, that requires the technical skills.
 Always, that requires the communication skills to persuade someone you can do it.

 Test sales first.
 If something is worth doing, sales will come easy and dollars will be high.
 If you have to drag people along kicking and screaming, you’re wasting your time.
 If they were in, they'd be in on day one.
 The more they pay, the more they value it.
 The consumer votes with his wallet.